- Distillation Method: Solvent

 Most popular massage blends that use cacao absolute intertwine cacao with essential oils of Vanilla, Peppermint, Rose, Cinnamon, Nutmeg, Sandalwood, Tuberose, Tangerine, Wild Orange, and Dark Patchouli.
 Cacao body oil can be concocted by adding fractionated Coconut oil, Coconut Jojoba lotion, Hemp oil, or Jojoba oil.

 This has a deep, royal and earthy aroma enveloped in rich hazelnut liquor and fine smoky notes of the finest dark chocolate.
-Use Cacao absolute with confidence as a rich middle note in all 'love' blends.
+Use this chocolate essential oil with confidence as a rich middle note in all 'love' blends.
 Sensual, heady, delicious and intriguing, Cacao is an excellent choice of ingredient for erotic formulations.
 Cacao is a 'potentiator', enhancing the character of the other essential oils with which it is blended.

 Cacao absolute blends fabulously with essential oils of Vanilla, Peppermint, Rose, Cinnamon, Nutmeg, Sandalwood, Tuberose, Tangerine, Wild Orange, and Dark Patchouli.